dl-solarity/hardhat-zkit/README.md

 - **`getCircuit(<fullCircuitName|circuitName>) -> zkit`**

-The method accepts the name of the `main` component of the circuit and returns the instanciated zkit object pointing to that circuit.
+The method accepts the name of the `main` component of the circuit and returns the instantiated zkit object pointing to that circuit.

 > [!NOTE]
 > Please note that the [`zktype`](https://github.com/dl-solarity/zktype) typed wrapper object gets actually returned which enables full TypeScript typization.